PixieBurger/pixusa/_posts/2019-05-21-comparing-headunits.md

 ![Bad mobile]({{site.baseurl}}/assets/img/z_mobile_doing_bad.jpg)

-At certain points, the mobile seemed to be doing particularly erratic and bad, even though I was travelling in a straight line.
+At certain points, the mobile seemed to be doing particularly erratic and bad, even though I was traveling in a straight line.

-Looking at the speeds, the devices reported different average speeds of 23.9km/h, 24.8km/h (smoothend out by my speed/cadence sensor which uses the circumference of the wheel), and 24.5km/h respectively on Strava (!).
+Looking at the speeds, the devices reported different average speeds of 23.9km/h, 24.8km/h (smoothened out by my speed/cadence sensor which uses the circumference of the wheel), and 24.5km/h respectively on Strava (!).
 It makes sense that the Bolt is fastest as I deactivated it for the slow ferry ride.